-Fig. \ref{example of the system} shows an example of the proposed task-oriented SCST.
+Fig. \ref{example of the system} shows an example of the proposed task-oriented TESC scheme.
 In Fig. \ref{example of the system}, the transmitter needs to transmit a text, as shown in Fig. \ref{example of the system}(a), to the receiver to accomplish intelligent tasks.
 During the communication process, the transmitter first extracts the semantics from the original text, which is represented via some triplets, as shown in Fig. \ref{example of the system}(b).
-The main entities and their corresponding relations are represented as nodes and edges, respectively.
-Based on the final task, the transmitter then filter the redundant and task-irrelevant semantic triplets to generate transmitted partial task-relevant semantics.
+The entities and their corresponding relations are represented as nodes and edges, respectively.
+Based on the final task, the transmitter then filters the redundant and task-irrelevant triplets to generate transmitted partial task-relevant semantics.
 Fig. \ref{example of the system}(c) illustrates the filtered results corresponding to various tasks.
-From Fig. \ref{example of the system}(b) and Fig. \ref{example of the system}(c), we can see that the selected semantic triplets are variable for different task, since different tasks focus on different semantic information.
-This means that the proposed SCST can discard task-irrelevant triplets to reduce the amount of transmitted data.
+From Fig. \ref{example of the system}(b) and Fig. \ref{example of the system}(c), we can see that the selected triplets are variable for different tasks, since different tasks focus on different semantic information.
+This means that the proposed TESC scheme can discard task-irrelevant triplets to reduce the amount of transmitted data.
 At the receiver, the received semantics can be directly used for implementing the intelligent task, as shown in Fig. \ref{example of the system}(d).